Fles/beq/README.md

-# rename-imports
+# handle-imports

-Renabe file imports from monolith to monorepo
+Handle file imports from monolith to monorepo

+1. rename